 - Adjust the amount of cardamom to taste.
 This recipe gives a hint of spice without being overpowering.
 But if you like spice, then add another half or full teaspoon!

 - Heat the milk, but don't boil.
 I suggest heating to a warm temperature but not boiling as this can change the taste.

 - Don't skip the sieving step!
 While you can serve as is, I think straining is helpful to remove any gritty aspect of the spices in the milk.

 📋 Frequently asked questions

 Cardamom has a light spicy and floral flavour, with a hint of pepper.

 Yes, maple syrup works well as a swap for honey.

 You can use a spoon, but I do find that using a whisk helps infuse the cardamom into the milk more effectively.

-More warming drinks to try
+More delicious warming drinks

 - 2 cups non-dairy milk